Look deep into nature, and then you will understand everything better

 - Albert Einstein

 The Sea, Sand, and Stars Facility, located on the campus of Orange Beach Elementary School in beautiful Orange Beach Alabama features a 5,800 Gallon Saltwater Aquarium, 1,500 Gallon Marine Life Touch Tank, 800 ft.
 Nature Boardwalk with outdoor classrooms, Planetarium, Microscope Lab, Library, and Gift Shop.
 Sea, Sand, and Stars hosts field trips and serves Orange Beach Elementary students during the academic school year August through May.
-We are open to the public select dates in June and July.
-Please see the Summer Schedule under the "More" tab for more information.
+We are currently closed for the summer.
+Please check our Facebook page for more information.

 Sea, Sand, and Stars has been made possible through generous contributions from Brett-Robinson Construction, the City of Orange Beach and the Baldwin County Board of Education.
 More than a decade ago the seeds were planted for a hands-on facility for island school students to learn about the natural resources of the area.